My Hair Regrowth Journey

 A few months ago, I responded to an ad that seemed to have sound principles related to hair regrowth.

 A little of my history: I'm 43 now (July 2024), when I was in college, in my young 20s, I would go home for Christmas and each year my mom would point out that my hairline was receding.
 Her dad was completely bald on top and she has had thin and thinning hair most of my life.
 This first picture, on the left, is where my hairline was at the end of college when I was 27.
 I had the same hairstyle then and cut my hair myself, and I still do, so my hair was roughly the same length as it is now.
 The hairline has continued to recede and the top has started thinning to a noticeable degree, as seen in the second picture, on the right, which was taken April 16th, 2024, two days after a haircut.
+My daughter took this picture of me and was likely the trigger to wanting to do something about the progressing hair loss.

 Here is my journey:

-These above images were taken on the day of my haircut where the top was cut to 7/8".
+These first images below were taken on the day of my haircut where the top was cut to 7/8".
 I plan to repeat this height with each haircut.
 This was the 26th of May, 2024, two days before starting the Adegen protocol.
 I paid for 3 months of product (Topical Formula 15).
 See my "Summary of the Adegen Protocol" at the end of this blog post.

 These next pictures were taken on June 4th and 17th, 2024, 7 and 20 days after starting the protocol.
 In the first, I was just doing a selfie to see where the highest balding spot was located.
 I've noticed that just brushing my scalp and using the roller (aerator), my hair stands up straighter off of my scalp which has potential to give a false appearance of improvement.
 In the second, I thought I was beginning to feel some new growth that felt like fuzz and took a picture to see if it would be visible on camera and realized it was not.
 I still don't know if the fuzz I felt that day was new growth or me just hoping or deceiving myself.
 It also shows the extent of my receding hairline.